SCW-Aberystwyth/HackyHour/index.md

 If you are willing to offer help to others, then please add yourself to this.
 Simply copy and paste the template at the bottom of the document and fill out your details.

+## Related Activities

+* [Python Study Group](https://scw-aberystwyth.github.io/Python-Study-Group/) - This group meets on alternate weeks to Hacky Hour and is intended for anyone who has basic Python knowledge but wants to improve their Python skills.
+* [Super Computing Wales and Software Carpentry Training Courses](http://tinyurl.com/scwworkshops) - These cover the Unix shell, version control with Git, Python programming, HPC usage and parallel processing.